 The New York State Department of Health, Bureau of Funeral Directing MANDATES that regardless of the state in which you wish to practice, you must register as a student trainee.
 A money order must be made payable to the New York State Department of Health in the amount of \$50.00.
 (This fee may be subject to change).
-All students, both CAMPUS AND ONLINE, must complete this process within 10 days of the start of your first semester.
+ALL STUDENTS, both CAMPUS AND ONLINE, MUST complete this process before the end of your first semester.
 Failure to comply with this requirement WILL result in suspension from classes.